blueprint-platform/codegen-blueprint/docs/guides/how-to-explore-hexagonal-architecture.md

 # 🚀 Codegen Blueprint — Hexagonal Architecture Deep Dive

-**Executable Architecture in Action — A Production‑Grade Reference**
+**Executable Architecture in Action — A Production-Grade Reference**

-This deep‑dive explains **how Hexagonal Architecture (Ports & Adapters)** is **executed and enforced** in Codegen Blueprint — not as guidelines, but **as generated, testable behavior**.
+This deep-dive explains **how Hexagonal Architecture (Ports & Adapters)** is **executed and continuously verified** in Codegen Blueprint — not as guidelines, but as **generated, testable behavior**.

-Architecture decisions are **compiled into the generator and materialized in the output**:
+Architectural decisions are **compiled into the generator and materialized in the output**:

-* Domain stays 🔒 framework‑free
+* Domain stays 🔒 framework-free
 * Technology swaps 🔁 without core changes
-* Best practices 🚧 enforced via generated artifacts
+* Architectural intent 🚧 made executable via generated artifacts
 * Generated services 🧱 inherit structure by construction

 > **Architecture is not a guideline — it executes.**